Nanaimo ™ Peach

 Rootstock Description: Our Peaches and Nectarines are grafted on Lovell Peach rootstock.
 Lovell Peach is well adapted to different soil types.

-Hardiness: Peaches are hardy to minus 20º F. or below.
+Hardiness: Hardy to minus 20º F. or below.

 Bearing Age: 2-3 years after planting